 My web browser of choice is Ungoogled Chromium.
 This is a fork of Google's Chromium, but with all Google spyware and bloat removed.
 You get the performance and wide support of Google Chrome, without any of the privacy concerns.
 I chose to use this web browser simply because it's the most “minimalist” of them all, not counting independent web browsers like Suckless' Surf.

 A similar web browser is LibreWolf; essentially Firefox, but with all telemetry and Mozilla bloat removed.
-It also includes uBlock Origin, which to some people is a plus.
-Then there's also the Brave Browser, which blocks ads and shows you more "privacy respecting" ads to pay you in their crypto, BAT.
+It also includes uBlock Origin by default, which is a plus.
+Then there's also the Brave Browser, which blocks ads and shows you more “privacy respecting” ads to pay you in their crypto, BAT.
 I find it to be a bit bloated and not exactly my sorta thing, but I don't hate it or oppose people using it.